Methodology – Hybrid Reasoning Framework

 Edition 1.1 – January 2026

-This edition consolidates the verified structure and methodological principles of the IA STUDIO Hybrid Reasoning Framework as of January 2026.
-Future revisions will accompany methodological or dataset updates released later in 2026.
+This edition consolidates the documented structure and methodological principles of the IA STUDIO Hybrid Reasoning Framework, informed by independent laboratory analysis, as of January 2026.

 Overview

-The IA STUDIO Hybrid Reasoning Framework provides a structured and transparent method for connecting digital interpretation with independently verified scientific evidence in numismatic and cultural-heritage research.
+The IA STUDIO Hybrid Reasoning Framework provides a structured method for integrating computational analysis with independently produced laboratory evidence in cultural-heritage research.

 Purpose

-Integrate emerging digital and computational tools into heritage research responsibly
+• Integrate computational tools into heritage research without displacing empirical measurement

-Maintain transparency between exploratory modelling and validated laboratory measurement
+• Maintain explicit separation between exploratory modelling and laboratory validation

-Provide a structured, documented reasoning process connecting hypothesis formation, analysis, and publication
+• Provide a documented reasoning structure linking hypothesis formation, measurement, and reporting

 Core Principles